Stars

 This star can variously be modified.
 You don't only cut out a wedge, but make other forms and leave bars.
 You can also use black paper and close the holes with coulored paper.
 Then window pictures develop.

 The second star is Froebel's star, which is made from four strips.
-This is explained on another site of my homepage.
+This is explained on another page of my homepage.

 Origami-Flowers